MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/information-protection/infoprotect-tutorial-step1.md

 # required metadata

 title: Azure Information Protection quick start tutorial step 1 | Azure Rights Management
-description: Step 1 of an introduction tutorial to quickly try out Microsoft Azure Information Protection for your organization with just 4 steps that should take you about 10 minutes.
+description: Step 1 of an introduction tutorial to quickly try out Microsoft Azure Information Protection for your organization with just 4 steps that should take you less than 15 minutes.
 author: cabailey
 manager: mbaldwin
 ms.date: 07/291/2016